 - Think of a mechanism to evaluate whether your students actually learned it successfully.
 E.g, you could design a multiple choice quiz to test for knowledge about chess rules.
-Perhaps part one and two of my essays on how to do well in exams are a bit of an inspiration.
+Perhaps my article on test-taking strategies is a bit of inspiration.

 - If you feel the need to go through another round of teaching, consider writing essays at various levels of difficulty to solidify your understanding instead.
-E.g., write about basic chess strategy for a novice, a proficient player and eventually one that an advanced chess connoiseur would approve of.
-While not as effective as face-to-face-teaching, it’ll teach you to think critically about your subject.
+E.g., write about basic chess strategy for a novice, a proficient player and eventually one that an advanced chess aficionado would approve of.
+While not as effective as face-to-face teaching, it’ll teach you to think critically about your subject.

 The Feynman Technique beautifully illustrates the interdependencies between learning and teaching.
 While there’s almost no limit to how far we could take this method, there are limits to its practicality.
 Interactivity is one of them.
 Who’s going to sit through hours of you trying to master chess by learning how to teach chess?
 In that sense, it’s comparable to my steelmanning challenge, a path to winning debates whose only downside is that nobody will ever take it.

-A lot of his contemporary appeal seems to come from his epistemic humility, the acknowledgment of one’s own ignorance.
-When using his learning method, we’re basically designing our own chess course while learning how to play the game.
+When using his learning method, we’re basically designing a chess course while learning how to play the game.
 Put differently, we’re trying to build the proverbial plane while flying it.
-As long as we don’t think that makes us aerospace engineers or pilots, there’s nothing wrong with this way of learning.
-It’s certainly better than merely memorising a few PowerPoints.
+As long as we don’t fall for a Cargo Cult by thinking that makes us aerospace engineers or pilots, there’s nothing wrong with this way of learning.
+It’s certainly much more effective than memorising a few PowerPoint slides.